| Alimony or spousal maintenance is money paid by one spouse for the support

 amount of maintenance.

-Alimony is money paid by one spouse for the support and maintenance of the
+LOUISIANAAlimony is money paid by one spouse for the support and maintenance of the

 other spouse.
 Permanent alimony shall not be awarded to a spouse who has been at